alekskimeu/my-portfolio/data/posts/html-image-lazy-loading.md

 With lazy loading, you can ensure that images are loaded only when needed to be shown.
 This improves the website's performance, saves data costs, ensures a better user experience and also contributes to ranking higher on google.

 Even though lazy loading is great, it should <b>NOT</b> be used on all images.
-Images that are immediately on device's viewport should be loaded normally.
-All images that are immediately on the viewport without scrolling load normally.
-Those that are far below the device viewport are only fetched when the user scrolls near them.
+Images that are immediately on device's viewport without scrolling should be loaded normally.
+Those that are far below the device's viewport are only fetched when the user scrolls near them with lazy loading.